 - The Baxter MultiCultural Network business resource group is launched to support diversity, equity, and inclusion across the EMEA region and to maximize the impact of Baxter’s work toward addressing racial injustices

-- The Baxter International Foundation commits $3 million in grants to organizations in the U.S. who are working to advance racial justice.
-Funding includes $1 million each to the YWCA Metropolitan Chicago and NAACP to increase capacity and support ongoing operations
+- The Baxter International Foundation commits $3 million in grants to organizations in the U.S. that are working to advance racial justice to increase capacity and support ongoing operations

-- The Baxter International Foundation commits $3.5 million, the largest single investment in its history, to the Thurgood Marshall College Fund.
-Through this fund, the Baxter HBCU STEM Scholars Program is able to support 40+ scholarships for U.S. students pursuing STEM degrees over the next three years (2022-2025); and it also assists with mentorship opportunities which extends impact.
+- The Baxter International Foundation commits $3.5 million, the largest single investment in its history, to the Thurgood Marshall College Fund (TMCF).
+Through this fund, the Baxter HBCU STEM Scholars Program supports 40+ scholarships for U.S. students pursuing STEM degrees over a three-year period from 2022-2025.
+The program also assists with mentorship opportunities to extend impact.
 The TMCF fund supports Black and Brown teachers to boost retention and quality in the classroom

 - Baxter joins more than 1,100 corporate, government and not-for-profit organizations to make a formal commitment to reconcile with the Aboriginal and Torres Strait Islander (First Nations People of Australia) communities across Australia and New Zealand